usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

    :width: 900px
    :figclass: border-image clickable-image

-   Using "Import Tasks" to automatically detect and register Plugin Tasks.
+   Using "Import Tasks" to automatically detect and register plugin tasks.

 .. note::
    Input and output types are auto-detected from **Python type hints** and the **return annotation** (``->``).

-2. You may see an error under **Plugin Tasks**: *Resolve missing Type* for the ``np_ndarray`` output.
-This is because we called our custom type ``NumpyArray``, not ``np_ndarray`` which is the default name inferred form the return type.
+2. You may see an error under **Plugin Tasks**: *Resolve missing type* for the ``np_ndarray`` output.
+This is because the custom type is called ``NumpyArray``, not ``np_ndarray``, which is the default name inferred from the return type.

 .. figure:: _static/screenshots/resolve_missing_type.png
    :alt: Screenshot of a missing type error in Plugin Task registration.
    :width: 900px
    :figclass: border-image clickable-image

-   The output type was detected as np_ndarray, but our type is called NumpyArray.
+   The output type was detected as np_ndarray, but the type you created is called NumpyArray.

 **Fix the mismatched param type**: